 In March 2007, two videos appeared on the Internet showing on-set arguments between David O. Russell and Lily Tomlin.
-In one video, during filming of the office scene, Tomlin was annoyed at his direction and Russell snapped, calling Tomlin several foul names and knocked over parts of the set.
+In one video, during filming of the office scene, Tomlin was annoyed at his direction, and Russell snapped, calling Tomlin several foul names and knocked over parts of the set.
 Dustin Hoffman can be seen walking away, hoping not to get involved.
 In the other video, while filming a scene in a car, Tomlin screams obscenities at Russell and gives him the middle finger.
 She also screams at Hoffman and Naomi Watts when they ask her to continue the scene.
 The car scene is not in the film.
 In an interview with the New York Times, Tomlin said "Adults have fights and go through stuff.
 I know some people are more dignified in the world, that if you transgress against that kind of professionalism, that it's some kind of great sin, but I don't see it that way."

-Typically, David O. Russell would let the cameras continue rolling after the end of each scene, urging the actors to goof around and improvise.
+Typically, David O. Russell would let the cameras continue rolling after the end of each scene, urging the actors and actresses to goof around and improvise.
 He felt this was the best way for them to lose any sense of self-consciousness.
 Jude Law and Dustin Hoffman later told him that they found it a very liberating way to work.

-Naomi Watts - an Australian - plays the spokesperson for a (fictional) American supermarket chain.
-In the film, she is replaced by another wholesome all-American girl to represent the store....played by Isla Fisher, another Australian.
+Naomi Watts, an Australian, plays the spokesperson for a fictional American supermarket chain.
+In the film, she is replaced by another wholesome all-American girl to represent the store, played by Isla Fisher, another Australian.

 After getting into a huge fight with director David O. Russell during which he called her a c___, Lily Tomlin threw a tantrum for four minutes which would rival Christian Bale's on the set of Terminator Salvation a few years later, during which she would curse everyone out and drop the F bomb about twenty times.
 She "Baled Out", so to speak.
 The rant can be heard (and seen) on YouTube.